 Promotion of any student in a special education program must be based on the student's accomplishments of goals stated in the IEP (Individualized Education Plan) in conjunction with all other regular program requirements.
-However, a special education student may not be placed at any grade level unless the student has attended school for a commensurate number of years equal to the proposed grade placement (i.e. for a special education student to be placed at the sixth-grade level, he/she must have been enrolled in school for at least five (5) years).
+However, a special education student may not be placed at any grade level unless the student has attended school for a commensurate number of years equal to the proposed grade placement (i.e. for a special education student have been enrolled in school for at least five (5) years).